Shopify/polaris/src/components/Button/README.md

 ### Buttons versus links

+Buttons are used primarily for actions, such as “Add”, “Close”, “Cancel”, or “Save”.
+Plain buttons, which look similar to links, are used for less important or less commonly used actions, such as "view shipping settings".

-Buttons shouldn't appear within or directly following a sentence.
-For navigational actions that appear with a sentence, use the [link component](/components/navigation/link).
+Links are used primarily for navigation, and usually appear within or directly following a sentence.

 The HTML for buttons and links carries specific meaning.
 Using these components intentionally and consistently results in: